Finabel

 Finabel is a European organisation for the promotion of cooperation and interoperability between the national armies of the member states of the European Union (EU).
 Founded in 1953, Finabel is controlled by the chiefs of staff of its member states' armies, and the organisation's work agenda consists of studies and working groups.
 Finabel also has a relatively small permanent secretariat.

 The studies carried out by Finabel take the form of reports resulting from studies and research, entrusted to the working groups, agreements relating to the military characteristics of equipment, as well as conventions on standardising procedures, testing methods and glossaries to facilitate exchanges between member states.

 The Finabel coordination committee is a land forces organisation comprising 24 Member states of the European Union with a view to promote interoperability between the land forces of its Member states.
 Membership is open to all of the Member states of the European Union.

 History

-The organisation was founded in October 1953 under the acronym FINBEL by the Army Chiefs of Staff of France, Italy, the Netherlands, Belgium and Luxembourg, and then became FINABEL with the arrival of Germany (Allemagne) in 1956, shortly after West Germany was rearmed in 1955.
+The organisation was founded in October 1953 under the acronym FINBEL by the Army Chiefs of Staff of France, Italy, the Netherlands, Belgium and Luxembourg, and then became FINABEL with the arrival of West Germany (Allemagne) in 1956, shortly after West Germany was rearmed in 1955.
 Later, the name has been kept as a proper noun, written in lower-case, when membership further expanded.
 Finabel was founded by armies which belonged to both NATO and Western European Union.

 Initially, French was the official language of Finabel.
 In the 2000s the use of English has increased progressively, and since 2011 is the language used across all levels.
 The Finabel Committee’s initial task focused on cooperation between armament programs.
 This task quickly developed into the harmonization of army doctrines.